Our product offerings vary based on project location

 Researchers have noted thermal mass is most effective if it is used on the interior of the insulation in the building envelope.
 This includes load-bearing concrete masonry as part of a cavity wall system, as well as interior concrete masonry walls and interior stone applications.

 Oldcastle® Architectural’s Echelon™ Masonry product line offers two masonry systems that combine the thermal mass benefits of concrete masonry with integral insulation — the InsulTech™ Insulated Concrete Masonry System (ICMS) and EnduraMax™ High Performance Wall System.
 Additionally, many Trenwyth® concrete masonry units offer the option for factory-installed expanded polystyrene insulation in the cells of the units.
-In fact, all Echelon Masonry products provide some measure of thermal mass.
+In fact, all Echelon Masonry products provide some measure of thermal mass efficiency.
 The use of materials with thermal mass is most advantageous where there is a big difference in outdoor temperatures from day to night (or, nighttime temperatures are at least 10 degrees cooler than the thermostat set point).

 Most often this is in extremely hot, dry climates with cool nights.
 Research has found homes in these climates that also have exterior walls of high thermal mass need less energy for air conditioning than wood-framed houses with similar insulation but low thermal mass.

-The use of materials with thermal mass is most advantageous where there is a big difference in outdoor temperatures from day to night.
+The use of building materials with thermal mass is most advantageous where there is a big difference in outdoor temperatures from day to night.